Creating Possibility Through the Arts

 Notification of Results

-Applicants will be notified of their status by August 1st.
+Applicants will be notified of their status by end of October.

 What Our Grant Recipients Say